 Your audience wants to go from theory to result as soon as they’re ready.
 With this in mind, good content helps readers take action through elements like how-to guides, downloadable templates, example workflows, FAQs, and tutorials.

-You’ve clicked on content like a date-specific, statistics-forward 2022 or 2023 blog only to find the creator used stats from 2013 to make their point!
+You’ve clicked on content like a date-specific, statistics-forward blog about 2023 or 2024 only to find the creator used stats from 2013 to make their point!

 Don't be like that creator.

 Take this opportunity to stand out by sourcing the most recent data available.

 It helps people trust your content; looking to your brand as a thought leader and source of truth.
 They'll know your recommendations, insights, and solutions are based on up-to-date information.

 It’ll also attract journalists and other SaaS content creators, generating backlink opportunities as these types of statistics are valuable and take time to source.